 The group operate on a 12 month calendar cycle commencing January 1 of every year till December 31st of same year.
-Seasonal fluctuations in revenue and other transactions are recorded whenever such arises.
+Seasonal fluctuations in revenue and other

 23 Unusual items

 No unusual transactions were recorded during the period under review except as disclosed in these unaudited financial statements.